MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Austria/how-to-print-general-ledger-setup-information.md

 ---
 # How to: Print General Ledger Setup Information
-Before you use ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> in the daily business, you can run the **G\/L Setup Information** report to display the master data that you have set up.
+Before you use [!INCLUDE[d365fin](../../includes/d365fin_md.md)] in the daily business, you can run the **G\/L Setup Information** report to display the master data that you have set up.
 You can look over this master data so that you have a baseline to compare to, and then verify that you have set up posting groups correctly, for example.

 ### To print general ledger setup information